Tong-ce-Zhou/RALAB/README.md

 # RALAB
-The source codes of RALAB
+The source codes of RALAB, which will be provided here after the batch-version is completed.

 Basic steps: